FullMesh added an excellent comment to my Multi-Chassis Link Aggregation (MLAG) and hot potato switching post. He wrote:

 Let’s start with simple baseline architecture: two web servers and a router connected to a switch.
 Majority of the traffic flows from the web servers through the router to outside users.

-In this architecture, the switch can reshuffle the packets based on its load balancing algorithm, regardless of the load balancing algorithm used by the servers.
-Even if the servers use source-destination-MAC algorithm (which would send all the traffic over a single link), the switch can send spread packets to different destination IP addresses over both links toward the router.
+In this architecture, the switch can reshuffle the packets based on its load balancing algorithm regardless of the load balancing algorithm used by the servers.
+Even if the servers use source-destination-MAC algorithm (which would send all the traffic over a single link), the switch can spread packets sent to different destination IP addresses1 over both links toward the router.
 As long as the links between the servers and the switch aren’t congested, we don’t really care about the quality of the load balancing algorithm the servers use.

 Now let’s make the architecture redundant, introducing a second switch and combining the two switches into a multi-chassis link aggregation group: